Skip to main content

 The bottom line

 The usual adult maintenance dosage of Xeljanz (tofacitinib) is 5 mg by mouth twice a day.
-The typical adult maintenance dosage of Xeljanz XR is 11 mg once a day.
+The typical adult maintenance dosage of extended-release Xeljanz XR is 11 mg once a day.
 Children’s dosages are based on their body weight.

 why trust our exports reliability shield